 The US Department of Veterans Affairs has announced its first Health API.
 The Health API adds to VA's growing suite of APIs as the agency looks to become more technology driven and API-first.
 The Health API will help Veterans gain better access to and control over their private health data.

 - Mashups (79)

 - Sample Source Code (77)

 The following is a list of ProgrammableWeb articles that matched your search term.
 On an nearly 24/7 basis, ProgrammableWeb publishes new articles ranging from news to opinion to tutorials for both developers and API providers.
 All of our articles are categorized in such a way that you can find your way to related articles, APIs, SDKs, Libraries, Frameworks, Tutorials and Sample Source Code.
 If you have an interest in contributing any of the aforementioned content to ProgrammableWeb, be sure to read our guidelines for such contributions.

-This article is part of a 10-part series about interesting APIs that were added to our directory during 2016.
-Health and Environment APIs are covered in this segment.
+This article is part of a multi-part series about interesting APIs that were added to our directory during 2017.
+Health, IoT, and Environment APIs are covered in this segment.
 The APIs were chosen by our researchers, by popularity according to website traffic, and by mentions on social media.